JacobBonner/JenkinsTutorial/README.md

 ## Part 7 - Testing and Post-Execution Behaviors
 ### 7.1 - Post-Execution Behaviors
-In Jenkins Pipelines we may want to define additional steps following the completion of specific stages or the pipeline as a whole.
-For example, we may want to send a slack message or an email at the end of a pipeline if a build fails.
-The way we can do this in Jenkins Pipeline is with a `post` section, which -- depending on the location of the `post` section within the Pipeline -- defines one or more additional steps that are run upon the completion of a Pipeline or stage.
+In Jenkins Pipelines you may want to define additional steps following the completion of specific stages or the pipeline as a whole.
+For example, you may want to send a slack message or an email at the end of a pipeline if a build fails.
+The way you can do this in Jenkins Pipeline is with a `post` section, which -- depending on the location of the `post` section within the Pipeline -- defines one or more additional steps that are run upon the completion of a Pipeline or stage.

 The `post` block supports a number of different condition blocks, allowing the execution of steps inside each condition depending on the build status of the Pipeline or stage.
 The supported condition blocks are shown below, appearing in the order that they would be executed if written:
 1. `always`